thinhpham0702/8-Week-SQL-Challenge/Case Study #5 - Data Mart/SQL Solutions.md

 | 2019          | 365639285         |
 | 2020          | 375813651         |

+- In 2018, there are a total of 346.406.460 transactions
+- In 2019, there are a total of 365.639.285 transactions
+- In 2020, there are a total of 375.813.651 transactions
+- The number of yearly transactions increased every year

 **4. What is the total sales for each region for each month?**